Telefonica/markdown-confluence-sync-action/.github/CONTRIBUTING.md

 Once the PR is approved and __merged into the release branch__, a project maintainer can start the release process by:

 1. Checking the version number in the `package.json` file and updating it if necessary.
-2. Checking the action version in the `.github/actions/check-and-comment/action.yml` file and updating it if necessary.
-3. Updating the CHANGELOG.md file with the changes in the new version.
+2. Updating the CHANGELOG.md file with the changes in the new version.
-4. Remove the beta tags created for the PR check.
-5. Tagging the release branch with the corresponding version numbers.
+3. Tagging the release branch with the corresponding version numbers.

    This project includes a helper script, [`script/release`](./script/release) designed to streamline the process of tagging and pushing new releases for